Classes and Education

 Who Wants to be a Credit Score Millionaire provides financial education for teens and adults!
 Learn about how complex credit scores can be!
 Topics include what can effect your credit score as well as how to use your credit wisely.

 Today in Montana, there are over 6,600 kinship caregivers providing care to children without parental support.
 This group was formed to provide support and education for the kinship caregivers right here in Cascade County.
 The Grandparents Raising Grandchildren Project was established in 2002 and has taken many forms across the state, most recently changing its name to the Montana Kinship Navigator Program (MTKNP).
 For more information at the state level visit the Montana Kinship Navigator Program website or email email@example.com.

 For more information about the MTKNP please contact the MSU Cascade County Extension Office at 406-454-6980 or email firstname.lastname@example.org.

-Powerful Tools for Caregivers and Powerful Tools for Caregivers of Children with Special Behavioral and Health Needs
+Powerful Tools for Caregivers and Powerful Tools for Caregivers of Adults and Children with Special Behavioral and Health Needs

 6 week class series